dmanchala/Email-Survey-Web-App/README.md

 # node-with-react

-A web application to send email surveys to customers.
+A practice web application to send email surveys to customers.
 Built as part of a Udemy course.

 Frameworks:
 * React